Academic Planning Guide

 Grades: 11, 12

-Designed by the College Board to parallel first-semester college-level courses in algebra-based physics, AP Physics 1 courses focus on Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory circuits.
+Designed by the College Board to parallel first-semester college-level courses in algebra-based physics, the AP Physics 1 courses focus on Newtonian mechanics (including rotational motion); momentum, impulse, work, energy, power; and simple harmonic motion.
 These courses may also include college-level laboratory investigations.

 C512 STEM CHEMISTRY